Naronco/Rekd-Sharp/README.md

 Rekd-Sharp
 ==========

-2D DirectX engine for Windows using C#
+2D Direct3D engine for Windows using C#
+Borrows Syntax from XNA/MonoGame

-This engine will rekt you
+This engine will rekt you.